Guides

 how to become a company director

-There are three types of directors available to organisations – executive directors, non-executive directors, and independent directors.
-On a good board, each of these types will bring a unique perspective to the table.
+On an effective board, each of these types will bring a unique perspective to the table.

-What are non-executive company directors?
+What are non-executive directors?

-Non-executive company directors sit on the board of an organisation but are not involved in the company’s day-to-day running.
-Their job is to bring a fresh, outside and objective perspective to help the organisation grow and thrive while keeping within the law.
+Their job is to bring a fresh, outside, objective perspective to help the organisation grow and thrive while keeping within the law.

 The role of the non-executive director (NED) has changed significantly over the past five years.
-Across the globe, companies have experienced extensive regulatory, technological and financial challenges.

 The need for highly-skilled and experienced board directors to navigate businesses through these challenges has never been greater.

 Non-executive directors should constructively challenge the board and help develop proposals on strategy and related matters.
-They should also scrutinise the performance of a company’s management.

 Good non-executive directors require excellent diplomatic skills.